 Cameron recommends committing yourself to a weekly artist’s date.

-The Artist date is where you’ll begin to find solutions to the problems.
+The Artist date is where you’ll begin to find solutions to the problems you have.
 You’ll do that by funding your creative reserves and by giving attention to your inner artist.

 By doing so you’ll gradually start to overcome songwriter’s block.